EdPike365-Org/edpike365-blog/content/blog/jenkins-in-docker/index.md

 - While we are experimenting, we want the container to disappear when it is stopped, so `--rm`.
 - We use the `jenkins` network created above.
+- This stack is meant to run completely on your local machine.
+Therefore, we are going to not enable docker TLS
+  - --env DOCKER_HOST=tcp://docker:2375, instead of 2376
+  - --env DOCKER_CERT_PATH="", instad of /certs/client
+  - --env DOCKER_TLS_VERIFY="", instead of 1
 - To save local computer resources, we set up our stack with `--restart=no` so that the stack is only loaded when I `docker start` it.
 - Our JCasC setup (above) requires that we pass in the `JENKINS_ADMIN_ID` and `JENKINS_ADMIN_PASSWORD`.